contrastsecurity/contrast/README.md

 Scan your AWS Lambda functions and ensure security for policy permissions, dependencies and your code.

-The initial release supports both Java and Python functions.
+This initial release supports both Java and Python functions.

 ## Getting Started